github-aws-runners/terraform-aws-github-runner/docs/warm-pool.md

 1. Scale-down lambda detects the runner is idle and deregistered from GitHub.
 2. Instead of terminating, it **stops** the instance.
 3. Records the instance in the DynamoDB warm pool table (with TTL for auto-expiry).
-4. If `max_warm_instances` is exceeded, oldest warm instances are terminated.
+4. If `warm_pool.max_instances` is exceeded, oldest warm instances are terminated.

 ### Pool Lambda (Warm Strategy)

-When `pool_strategy = "warm"`:
+When `warm_pool.enabled = true` (and a `pool_config` schedule is set):

 1. Pool lambda creates instances normally.
-2. After `warm_pool_ready_delay_seconds` (default 30s), checks if the runner picked up a job.
+2. Each instance signals readiness from its start script once it has registered with GitHub and reached a safe-to-stop checkpoint (see [Readiness signal](#readiness-signal)).
+The pool lambda polls the DynamoDB `readyAt` marker and acts as soon as an instance signals — fast AMIs are parked in seconds, slow ones are never stopped mid-boot.
-3. If still idle: deregisters from GitHub, stops the instance, adds to DynamoDB.
+3. When an instance signals readiness and is still idle: deregisters from GitHub, stops the instance, adds it to DynamoDB.
 4. If busy: leaves it running (tags `ghr:warm-pool-grace-hit=true` for metrics).
+5. `warm_pool.ready_timeout_seconds` is the **maximum** time to wait for the signal.
+Any instance that never signals within it falls back to a plain idle check, so AMIs without the readiness signal still work.
-5. Maintains a target count of **stopped** instances — zero idle compute cost.
+6. Maintains a target count of **stopped** instances — zero idle compute cost.

+### Readiness signal

+Instead of waiting a fixed delay (which is too short for heavy AMIs and wasteful for light ones), the runner tells the control plane exactly when it is safe to stop:

+1. After the runner registers with GitHub and is about to start listening, the start script writes a `readyAt` marker (with a short TTL) to the warm pool DynamoDB table keyed by its instance ID.
+2. The pool lambda polls that marker and parks the instance as soon as it appears and the runner is still idle.
+3. The marker TTL self-heals the record if the instance is never parked (for example if the lambda crashes mid-wait).

+This is on by default whenever the warm pool is enabled; there is no separate flag.
+The instance role is granted `dynamodb:UpdateItem` on the warm pool table for this signal.
+The readiness signal is currently implemented for Linux runners; other operating systems fall back to the `warm_pool.ready_timeout_seconds` timeout.

 ## Spot Instance Support